 Expensive American imports aside, The Hobbit marked a whole string of firsts for the British adventure scene: first full-sentence parser; first illustrated game; first title licensed from a book (this would have been a first in the American market as well); not to mention first crazy experiment in emergent text-adventure storytelling.
 And it arrived just as Spectrums were finally getting to consumers in big numbers, and as said consumers were eager for flashy new experiences to enjoy on their new machines.
 The Hobbit, in short, became huge.
 It was a hit out of the gate, and just kept selling and selling as months on the market turned into years.
 Melbourne House made ports for virtually all of the other viable computing platforms of the time, as well as enhanced versions for disk-drive-equipped machines that improved the graphics, added atmospheric music, and offered a little bit smarter companions, a little bit better parsing, and a little bit more to do.
 It was in this form that the game finally reached American shores in 1985, through an arrangement with Addison-Wesley.
 The game promptly became a big hit there as well.

-Exactly how many copies the game eventually sold is a matter for some speculation.
+Exactly how many copies the game eventually sold on both sides of the Atlantic is a matter for some speculation.
 In High Score!, Rusel DeMaria and Johnny L. Wilson state that it sold more than a million copies, but even given its undoubtedly phenomenal popularity I tend to be leery of such a figure given what I know of sales figures for other games of the era.
-An article in the British magazine Computer and Video Games dated March 1985 guesses that it may have sold up 200,000 copies by that point.
+An article in the British magazine Computer and Video Games dated March 1985 guesses that it may have sold up to 200,000 copies by that point.
 With its entry into the American market (where it was a hit, but not the phenomenon it was in Britain) and continued popularity in Britain, it’s very possible that the game ended up selling half a million copies in total, but it’s hard for me to see my way to much more than that barring better evidence.
 Still, even the lower figure makes it an excellent candidate for the bestselling text adventure of all time, challenged, if at all, only by Infocom’s Zork I. (The most played text adventure, of course, is and will likely always remain the original Adventure.)
 The Hobbit made Melbourne House as a major software publisher.
 And it largely made the British adventure game as its own unique thing, ready to go its own way and try its own things rather than remain beholden to the American approach.

 As I write about The Hobbit, “strange” is a word that comes up again and again; everything about it seems anomalous.
 It’s strange that the game that made the British adventure game should have come from half a world away.
 It’s strange that a game with such an atypical approach to the form should be the best candidate for the bestselling example of said form of all time.
 It’s strange that the first publisher to license a book should have been tiny Melbourne House, not one of the more established American publishers.
 It’s strange that what is, in all honesty, something of a bug-ridden mess should also have such a compelling quality to it.
 It’s strange that a game based on a novel should be all about emergence rather than attempting to recreate the story of the book.
 It’s strange that the woman who came up with this new vision of how an adventure game could work left Melbourne House and the burgeoning industry before The Hobbit was even complete, never to return.
 The Hobbit is most interesting because so much about it is so unlikely.